-You can create your own custom application images (Elasticsearch, Kibana, APM Server, Enterprise Search, and Beats) instead of using the base images provided by Elastic.
+You can create your own custom application images (Elasticsearch, Kibana, APM Server, Enterprise Search, Beats, and Elastic Agent) instead of using the base images provided by Elastic.
 You might want to do this to have a canonical image with all the necessary plugins pre-loaded rather than installing them via an init container each time a Pod starts.
 You must use the official image as the base for custom images.
-For example, if you want to create an Elasticsearch 7.10.0 image with the Google Cloud Storage Repository Plugin, you can do the following:
+For example, if you want to create an Elasticsearch 7.11.1 image with the Google Cloud Storage Repository Plugin, you can do the following:

 Build the image with:

 docker build --tag elasticsearch-gcs:7.11.1

 There are various hosting options for your images.
 If you use Google Kubernetes Engine, it is automatically configured to use the Google Container Registry.
 See Using Container Registry with Google Cloud for more information.
 To use the image, you can then push to the registry with: